 Why Hike Eiger Trail

-Kleine Scheidegg is a very busy place, filled with tourists jostling to catch the trains to various destinations.
+Kleine Scheidegg is a very busy place, filled with tourists jostling to catch trains to various destinations.
 If time and energy permit, I strongly suggest walking from Kleine Scheidegg to the start of the Eiger trail, a 1.4 to 1.9 mile hike (described below) resulting in a 5.7 mile point-to-point trip that ends at the Alpiglen rail station.

 The trail can be quite slippery if snow is present, requiring the use of microspikes.
 Check at the Grindelwald tourist office for current conditions.

 The Eiger trail can be walked in either direction.
 Some parties walk up from Alpiglen to help acclimate and get into condition.
-The trail is rated as moderately-strenuous if you walk it uphill.
+The trail is rated as moderately-strenuous if you walk uphill.
 I personally prefer to walk down so the best scenery it right in front.
 Whatever way you walk it is a great hike.

 Other Hiking Regions in: